-We were invited to Homeslice Pizza to check out their new restaurant in Wells Street which opened in September.
-After success of their Covent Garden location, at Neal’s Yard, they are spreading their love to Fitzrovia in W1 and Old Street in Shoreditch.
-Homeboy and I are big pizza fans so we accepted their invitation and headed on down to sample their wood fired creations.
+Homeboy and I were invited to Homeslice Pizza to check out their new restaurant in Wells Street, which opened in September.
+After the success of their Covent Garden location, at Neal’s Yard, they are spreading their love to Fitzrovia in W1.
+Homeboy and I adore pizza, so we accepted their invitation and headed on down to sample their wood-fired creations.
 The gigantic 20” pizzas topped with premium seasonal ingredients are quite something.
 The option to split this 50/50 by ordering two toppings is perfect for people who love sharing and don’t mind getting messy by eating with their hands.
-If you’re looking for Pizza Fitzrovia, good places to eat in central London or food in Covent Garden you will just love Homeslice Pizza.
+If you’re looking for Pizza Fitzrovia, the best places to eat in central London or food in Covent Garden you will love Homeslice Pizza.

 Just Look For The Pizza Sign

 Homeslice Pizza Menu

 Before I tell you about the pizza menu, I’ll give you some background.
 Homeslice began in 2011 by Ry Jessup who had previously worked for Caravan as a pizza chef.
 He decided to head off in a mobile wood-fired oven to various events from London Fields Brewery to Kerb, Street Feast and Frieze.
 In 2012, Ry landed a residency at the Kings Cross Filing Station thanks to his super tasty pizzas.
 So you could say that Ry has road-tested his pizzas and done his market research on which flavour combinations the punters loved.